On the absence of percolation in a line-segment based lilypond model: Model definition and statement of main result

 \section{Model definition and statement of main result}

-The purpose of this section is first to describe the class of directed random geometric graphs investigated in the present paper and then to state and motivate sufficient conditions for the absence of percolation in these objects.
-This yields the main result of the present paper, Theorem~\ref{mainProp}.
+The purpose of this section is two-fold.
+First, we provide a formal definition of the line-segment based asymmetric lilypond model which shall be the topic of our considerations.
+Second, we state the main result of the present paper, Theorem~\ref{mainProp}.

-In the following we consider $\M$-marked point processes, where $(\M,\mc{M})$ is an arbitrary measurable space.
-For instance, in lilypond models a mark may be used to encode the basic grain shape or the birth time of the considered germ.
-The family of $\M$-marked locally finite sets $\varphi\subset \R^d\times \M$ is denoted by $\N_\M$ and we write $\R^{d,\M}=\R^d\times \M$ for the product of $\R^d$ with the mark space $\M$.
-Since the graphs under consideration are often defined only on point processes satisfying some additional conditions, it will also be convenient to consider a certain subfamily $\N^\p\subset\N_\M$ of all marked locally finite sets, where we assume that $\N^\p$ does not contain the empty set.